 Kate Cameron has had extensive experience as a history teacher and as a teacher educator at Macquarie University.
 She served as Senior Assessment Officer HSIE at the Board of Studies, managing the development of HSC examinations.
 Kate plays a key role in professional development for teachers of history, through programs conducted by HTA and the Centre for Professional Learning.
 Kate's published works include textbooks and kits as well as chapters and articles on history teaching in a range of publications and websites.

-Malcolm Choat is Associate Professor in the Department of Ancient History at Macquarie University, where he teaches the Coptic language, the history of Roman and Late antique Egypt, and religion and magic in the ancient world.
-His research interests cover Christianity, magic, and monasticism in late antique Egypt, scribal practice in the Roman world, and more recently forgery, authenticity, antiquities collection, the ethics of the study of antiquity, and the construction of the ancient world in the present day.
+Malcolm Choat is Associate Professor in the Department of Ancient History, where he teaches the Coptic language, the history of Roman and Late antique Egypt, and religion and magic in the ancient world.
+His research interests cover Christianity, magic, and monasticism in late antique Egypt, scribal practice in the Roman world, and more recently forgery, authenticity, and the construction of the ancient world in the present day, which he currently addresses in the ARC Discovery Project 'Forging antiquity: Authenticity, Forgery and Fake Papyri'.

 Chris Forbes is Senior Lecturer in Ancient History, and President of the Society for the Study of Early Christianity.
 His fields of research and teaching focus on New Testament history, Alexander the Great and Hellenistic history, Graeco-Roman History of Ideas and the intersection of early Christianity and Graeco-Roman culture.
 His current research is in the field of the relationship between religion and philosophy in Graeco-Roman thought.
 He has taught at Macquarie in various positions since 1985, full time since 1987, and was appointed Senior Lecturer in 2001.
 In 2017 he was winner of the inaugural Faculty of Arts Teaching Champion award.